bagisto/bagisto-docs/api_product.md

 ## 2. Get Specific Product:
-If you want the record of any specific product, then you have to provide the product id as as input parameter in api url.
+If you want the record of any specific product, then you have to provide the product id as  input parameter in api url.

 > *http(s)://example.com/public/api/products/1*